gabrielmissio/aws-serverless-webinar/README.md

-# Cloud and Serverless
+# AWS and Serverless

-This repository contains the code and resources used in the "Cloud and Serverless" webinar, where we migrated a traditional Express server application to serverless using AWS Lambda and other serverless technologies.
+This repository contains the code and resources used in the "AWS and Serverless" webinar, where we migrated a traditional Express server application to serverless using AWS Lambda and other serverless technologies.

 ## API